CollinKa/gitlab-cms/_episodes/01-introduction.md

 > ~~~
 > {: .language-yaml}
 >
-> The `set +u` command isn't really needed here, since `-u` (i.e. not allowing to use unset variables) isn't set by default, but the script would fail if one `set -u` somewhere else, so it's safer to catch this here.
+> The `set +u` command turns off errors for referencing unset variables.
+It isn't really needed here, since `-u` (i.e. not allowing to use unset variables) isn't set by default, but the script would fail if one `set -u` somewhere else, so it's safer to catch this here.
 {: .solution}

 You can see some examples in the [payload GitLab repository][payload-gitlab-cms] for this lesson.